teociaps/bubble-chart/README.md

 ```

 ### Creating a Bubble Chart
 This library includes TypeScript definitions.
-When using TypeScript, you'll benefit from type-checking and autocompletion.
 Here's a basic example of how to create a bubble chart:

 ```typescript